dansmyers/ProgrammingWithAI/Activities/1-Code_Generation.md

 Key ideas:

 - Generating code in Claude, then running it in Codespaces
-- **Testing** the behavior of your programs, not just accepting output blindly
+- **Testing** the behavior of your programs, not just accepting output uncritically
--
+- Adding descriptive comments and using AI to understand generated code

 ## BTC to USD